ISRC-Development/ISRC.NorthTakistan/README.md

 # ISRC.NorthTakistan

-Open source fork of ISRC.NorthTakistan from hostinfodev for use on the ISRC server.
+Fork of ISRC.NorthTakistan from hostinfodev for use on the ISRC server.